Pulitzer Prize winning author David McCullough dies aged 89

 His death was confirmed to The New York Times by his daughter Dori Lawson.

-It was McCullough’s two presidential biographies Truman (1992)and John Adams (2001) that earned him Pulitzer Prizes.
+It was McCullough’s two presidential biographies Truman (1992) and John Adams (2001) which earned him Pulitzer Prizes.

 His 1992 book topped the New York Times Best-Seller list for 43 weeks, while his 2001 book landed at No 1 in its first week.
-They were later turned into TV miniseries.
+They were eventually turned into HBO television adaptations.

 Additionally, he received National Book Awards for The Path Between the Seas: The Creation of the Panama Canal (1997) and Mornings on Horseback (1981), with the latter telling the story of the young Theodore Roosevelt and his family.